DDriggs00/mavlinkinterface/docs/passive/getHeading.md

 # getHeading()

-uses the magnetometer to calculate the facing direction of the drone
+This function uses the IMU magnetometer to calculate the direction the drone is facing.

 ## Return Values

 Returns a float.
-returns the heading of the drone in degrees.
+Returns the heading of the drone in degrees (as the smallest possible positive value).

 ## Examples